<font color="red">You must have javascript and Active X enabled to view the menu.</font>

 2. Does Buckland charge any application fee or service fee?

 No!
 Buckland does not charge any service or application fee.
 Just submit all the required documents, your application process is finished.
-Because all the fees are paid by Buckland franchised schools who will be your host schools, all the services including visa & immigration paperwork, airport pickup, TESOL training, culture orientation, school placement, Chinese language and culture lessons, professional development support, emergency support, money transfer are provided to you for free.
+Because all the fees are paid by Buckland franchised schools who will be your host schools, all the services including visa & immigration paperwork, airport pickup, culture orientation, school placement, professional development support, emergency support

 3. What happen when teachers first arrive?